-N/A All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of policies adopted or proposed to be adopted by the authority on the promotion of equality of opportunity.
-The Commission recommends screening and equality impact assessment as the tools to be utilised for such assessments.
-Further advice on equality impact assessment may be found in a separate Commission publication: Practical Guidance on Equality Impact Assessment Mitigation When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the ntroduction of an alternative policy to better promote equality of opportunity or good relations.
-Can the policy/decision be amended or changed or an alternative policy introduced to better promote equality of opportunity and/or good relations?
-If so, give the reasons to support your decision, together with the proposed changes/amendments or alternative policy.
+N/A All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of postadopted or proposed to be adopted by the authority on the promotion equality of opportunity.
+The Commission recommends screening an equality impact assessment as the tools to be utilised for such assessment advice on equality impact assessment may be found in a september of the commission publication: Practical Guidance on Equality Impact Assessment n of d ssments. parate Mitigation When the public authority concludes that the likely impact is 'minor' a equality impact assessment is not to be conducted, the public authoriconsider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opport or good relations. rity may ne Can the policy/decision be amended or changed or an alternative pointroduced to better promote equality of opportunity and/or good relative policy/decision be amended or changed or an alternative policy/decision between the po • If so, give the reasons to support your decision, together with the pr changes/amendments or alternative policy. oposed